1. What is the Julieta & Frank Staggs Academy of International and STEM Studies?

 15. Where are the Academy Students housed?

-The Texas Academy is located on the TAMIU campus in the Dr. Billy F. Cowart Hall, room 213 (offices) and room 211 (classroom).
+The Julieta & Frank Staggs Academy of International and STEM Studies is located on the TAMIU campus in the Dr. Billy F. Cowart Hall, room 213 (offices) and room 211 (classroom).

 16. Can students participate in University life?